-Jago’s parents took him for an X-ray at a local hospital, where he was diagnosed with a buckle fracture to his thigh bone and sent for an MRI.
-Following the MRI, he was seen by a paediatric surgeon and after a thorough examination of his knee, was diagnosed with a ruptured ACL.
+Jago’s parents took him for an X-ray scan at a local hospital, where he was diagnosed with a buckle fracture to his thigh bone and sent for an MRI.
+Following the MRI scan, he was seen by a paediatric surgeon and, after a thorough examination of his knee, was diagnosed with a ruptured ACL.

 The diagnosis meant that Jago would have to give up sports completely and he would not be able participate in his usual activities.
 His consultant advised that there wasn’t anything they could do from a surgical perspective until Jago was 14 years old and fully grown.
 As an incredibly active boy with a passion for sports, this was very upsetting news for both Jago and his parents.

-Jago’s mum discussed this with his grandmother, who researched independently and found Professor Adrian Wilson online.
+Jago’s mum, Isabelle, discussed this with his grandmother, who researched independently and found Professor Adrian Wilson online.
 She saw that he had treated children around Jago’s age for ACL repair and reconstruction.

-Jago had his first outpatient consultation with Prof Wilson on the 3rd of December at Cromwell Hospital.
-In the consultation, Prof Wilson discussed the options available.
+Jago had his first outpatient consultation with Professor Wilson on the 3rd of December at Cromwell Hospital.
+In the consultation, Professor Wilson discussed the options available.
 After seeing Jago's MRI scan, he explained because of how long it had been left untreated, an ACL reconstruction may be required.